SMS marketing can be a powerful tool for your business, but failing to follow compliance rules can put you at serious risk.

 Trust is essential, especially now that people are very cautious about how their personal information is used.

-Let’s look at how you can integrate these rules into your marketing strategy, turning them into an opportunity to engage and retain your customers.
+In this article, let’s look at how you can integrate these rules into your marketing strategy, turning them into an opportunity to engage and retain your customers.

-What is SMS Compliance?
+What Is SMS Compliance?

 These guidelines protect individuals from unwanted messages and clarify the sender’s identity and message purpose.